CodeURJC-DAW-2023-24/webapp16/README.md

   - Visit https://localhost:8443 in your web browser.

 ---
-# :🗄️: Diagram with the database entities:
+# :🗄️: Diagram with the database entities

 Next, a diagram will be included depicting the entities within the database, their respective fields, and the relationships among them.